-Neural networks are adaptable i.e. they can modify themselves according to the training and run parallely to provide more information about the world.
-If the network generates a “desired” output, then there is no need to change the trained input data, and vise-versa.
+Neural networks are adaptable i.e. they can modify themselves according to the training and run parallelly to provide more information about the world.
+If the network generates a “desired” output, then there is no need to change the trained input data, and vice-versa.
 If the network generates an “undesired” output resulting errors, then the system modifies the trained input data to improve the results.

 Neural Networks are of many types and each of these come with a particular use case.

 This is the most common type of neural network. where information travels in uni-direction, that is from input to output.